life-itself/coco/cc201-practical-action/day-4.md

 ### Beware the honeymoon period - trial for longer if you can

 After the initial trial, extending the stay for a longer period allows for a more comprehensive assessment of conscious coliving.
-It is easy to have a rose-tinted view after an initial trial where you are likely still in a 'honeymoon period'.
+It is easy to have a rose-tinted view after an initial trial where you are still in a 'honeymoon period'.
 Trialing for longer enables deeper connections with fellow colivers, understanding the nuances of daily interactions, and evaluating the sustainability of the community's dynamics such as providing insights into how the community handles challenges, resolves conflicts, and supports one another.

 ## Step four: Get clear on all agreements, commitments and contracts